schufo/tisms/README.md

 python 05_train_OA.py
 </pre>

 For this project I tried the experiment tracking package "sacred".
-Since scripts we want to run for testing need to access configuration files by their tag we assigned during training we now need to run:
+Since scripts we want to run for testing need to access configuration files by their tag name we assigned during training, we now need to run the following script to copy the config files to a folder named by their tag:
 <pre>
 python 06_copy_configs.py
 </pre>